isaacjamesdev/trabalho-final-web/README.md

 [https://comicshirts.herokuapp.com/](https://comicshirts.herokuapp.com/)

 ## Run locally on your machine
-- Download or clone the project
+- Download or clone the project.
 Make sure that Node, MongoDB and NPM are installed on your machine
 - On your terminal, type ```npm install``` to install the dependencies
 - Change the MongoDB connection setup on index.js to your own environment variables
 - Type ```npm start```.
 This will start project at http://localhost:3000